Insharior: UX Case Study & Design Process

 Designers :

-Hyouk Seo (Spemer) - Persona/Story telling, Ideation, Concept sketch, Lo-fi prototyping, Hi-fi prototyping, UI Design, Usability Testing, Wireframing, Information architecture, Chat bot flow, Validation, Structure map, Interaction design
+Hyouk Seo (Spemer) - Persona/Storytelling, Ideation, Concept sketch, Lo-fi & Hi-fi prototyping, UI Design, Usability Testing, Wireframing, Information Architecture, Chatbot flow, Validation, Structure map, Interaction design

-Gyuhyung Han - Wireframing, Lo-fi prototyping, Story telling, Competitive analytics
+Gyuhyung Han - Wireframing, Lo-fi prototyping, Storytelling, Competitive analysis

-Heegeun Oh - Ideation, Concept sketch, Project managing, Persona, Presentation, User flow, Content curating, Lo-fi prototyping, Competitive analytics
+Heegeun Oh - Ideation, Concept sketch, Project management, Persona, Presentation, User flow, Content curation, Lo-fi prototyping, Competitive analysis

 Jeonggwan Kim - Persona, Ideation, Concept sketch, Content curation